 12 Ways to Activate and Inspire Civic Engagement in the Classroom and Beyond

-How do you teach to, teach for, embody, inspire, or facilitate discussions about civic engagement in your context, subject area, or space?
+How do you teach to, teach for, embody, inspire, or facilitate discussions about civic engagement in your context, subject area, space?

 That’s the question I posed to a group of 10 Writing Project teachers and site leaders seated around the table from me at an interpretive circle in Denver, Colorado at a multi-program research design retreat.
 If that sounds like a mouthful, the long and short of it is that Writing Project folk from across the network recently came together for a week to create and collaborate with the aim of leaving Denver with a set of resources that would serve educators into the future.